 International Fire Code:

 The 2018 International Fire Code (IFC) includes regulations for mobile food vendors and has been mandated for statewide adoption on January 1, 2020.
-A self-survey has been created to assist you with achieving and maintaining compliance with some of the common issues impacting mobile vendors.
+A Mobile Food Vendor Self-Survey has been created to assist you with achieving and maintaining compliance with some of the common issues impacting mobile vendors.
 Some of the significant changes contained within the latest edition of the code include:

 - Operations that produce grease-laden vapors will require the installation of an exhaust hood that is protected by an automatic fire extinguishing system.